How to Remove Pumpkin Stains From Clothes, Carpet, and Upholstery

 Check the stained area before putting the garment in the dryer because high heat can set the stain.
 If the stain remains, repeat the treatment steps.

-How To Remove Pumpkin Stains From Carpet And Upholstery
+How to Remove Pumpkin Stains From Carpet and Upholstery

-Allow to air dry away from direct heat.
+Allow it to air dry away from direct heat.
 Vacuum the stained area to lift the carpet fibers.